Inventory & Marketing tab

 In this manner you will never have a negative "Real Time On Hand" value, but may have a negative Qty Available as your demand may exceed current on-hand quantities.

-- Reserved Sales: Excludes items from being reserved for Sales Orders.
+- Reserved Sales: Units reserved for Sales Orders are excluded from Available Inventory.

-- Reserved Warehouse Transfer: Excludes items from being reserved for Warehouse Transfers.
+- Reserved Warehouse Transfer: Units reserved for Warehouse Transfers are excluded from Available Inventory.

-- Reserved Data Entry: Excludes items from being reserved for Data Entry.
+- Reserved Data Entry: Units reserved for Data Entry are excluded from Available Inventory.

-- Reserved Work Order: Excludes items from being reserved for Work Orders.
+- Reserved Work Order: Units reserved for Work Orders are excluded from Available Inventory.

 - Cost: The number of digits that will display to the right of the decimal point on all expense items.